Davod3/BrewStand/README.md

 Docker Compose

+## Installation

+To install this application simply clone this repository in your desired location.
+Afterwards, download the Brewery Operations and Market Analysis Dataset (https://www.kaggle.com/datasets/ankurnapa/brewery-operations-and-market-analysis-dataset) and rename it to dataset.csv.

+Once you're done with that, simply create a folder called dataset in the root directory of the cloned repository and move .csv file there, such that its path will be /dataset/datset.csv

 ## Usage
 To run all the services locally, please execute the following from the root directory:

 ```
 ./start.sh
 ```

+Keep in mind that the first time you run the application data might not be immediately available, as the dataset is still being loaded.

 If all the micro services started successfully, their APIs should be accessible as follows: